-SOCCER A and SOCCER B: The penalty areas are marked by a white line between 10 mm and 20 mm width.
+SOCCER A and SOCCER B: Penalty areas are marked by a white line between 10 mm and 20 mm width.
 The line is part of the area.

-A robot is inside the Penalty Area when it is completely inside.
+A robot is considered inside a penalty area when it is completely inside.